anyars-encarta/qr-code-generator/README.md

 <!-- INTRO -->
 # 📖 QR Code Generator<a name="about-project"></a>

 > QR Code Generator is an interactive app that generates QR Codes based on user's input.
+It uses React's QRCode third party library.
+The QR Code is generated based on what the user types in the input field.
+This app could be integrated into any app that requires QR Code generation functionality.

 ## 🛠 Built With <a name="built-with"></a>
 1. React